shakofa/shakofa/README.md

-### Hi there 👋
+### Hello, My name is Shakofa Mahmody. 👋

-I’m currently learning Full Stack Web Developement.
-I have a warm personality who loves interacting with people and working on group projects.
-I have skills in JavaScript, CSS, jQuery, Node.js, Express and MySQL.
-I’m looking to collaborate on front-end and back-end projects.
-I’m also interested to start working as an intern.
+Iam a Full Stack Web Developr.
+I have learned  programming languages for a year now, completed a 24 weeks intensive coding bootcamp with UC-Irvine, an completed other online programming courses.
+I have experience with javascript,CSS, HTML, nodeJS, Express, ES6 , jQuery and other technologies that I have listed below.
+I loves interacting with people and would love to work in group projects.
+I am still learning and at the same time looking for new jobs and opportunities in programming.
+Please check out Projects that Ihave worked on in below!
 - 📫 Reach me at: shakofa.mahmody@gmail.com